sjlongland/aioax25/README.md

   [NWDR UDRC-II](https://nw-digital-radio.groups.io/g/udrc/wiki/home))
 * We can receive AX.25 UI frames
 * We can send AX.25 UI frames
+* Connecting to AX.25 nodes (*experimental*)

 ## What doesn't work

-* Connecting to AX.25 nodes
-* Accepting connections from AX.25 nodes
+* Nothing yet?

 ## What isn't tested

 * Platforms other than GNU/Linux
+* Accepting connections from AX.25 nodes

 ## Current plans

-Right now, I intend to get enough going for APRS operation, as that is my immediate need now.
+Right now, I have the smarts to deal with basic APRS messaging.
 Hence the focus on UI frames.

-I intend to write a core class that will take care of some core AX.25 message handling work and provide the basis of what's needed to implement APRS.
+We can send and receive APRS message frames, parse some kinds of position frames, and do basic UI frame stuff.

+Preliminary support for AX.25 connected mode is present, but is _experimental_.
+It was tested connecting to a BPQ32 node, but not a lot of testing has been done at this stage.  **More feedback would be appreciated.**  At this stage, there is code for accepting a connection, but no testing has been done of this code so there could be glaring bugs.

 After that, some things I'd like to tackle in no particular order:

-* Connected mode operation
 * NET/ROM support

 Supported platforms will be GNU/Linux, and possibly BSD variants.
 I don't